 Controlling spam tickets

 There are two ways to control spam tickets.
 The first is the use of CAPTCHA, which is automatically enabled when you allow anyone to submit tickets.
-If the spam is coming from the APIs, you can also require authentication for all tickets created using the requests API (/api/v2/requests) and uploads API (/api/v2/uploads) endpoints.
+If the spam is coming from the APIs you can also require authentication for all tickets created using the requests API (/api/v2/requests) and uploads API (/api/v2/uploads) endpoints.

 When anybody can submit tickets, CAPTCHA is used to protect your account.
 That means users who are not signed in may be prompted to complete a verification test before they can submit a ticket.

 Allowing anybody to submit tickets might lead to some spam email appearing as tickets in your Zendesk account.
 Requiring users who are not registered and signed in to confirm they're human before they can submit a ticket goes a long way to prevent spam.
 Zendesk uses Cloudflare's bot detection and management software to prevent bots and malicious traffic.
 Most users can simply confirm they're human without having to solve a CAPTCHA.
 A risk analysis engine predicts whether the user is a human or an abusive agent.
-If the engine isn't sure, it will display a CAPTCHA that the user must solve before they can submit a ticket.
+If the engine isn't sure, it displays a CAPTCHA that the user must solve before they can submit a ticket.

 CAPTCHA is enabled by default, including on the Sign Up page, and can't be disabled.
 CAPTCHA is not currently available with the Web Widget.